danascheider/skyrim_inventory_management/docs/api/resources/inventory-items.md

 2. Belongs to the authenticated user AND
 3. Is not an aggregate list

 When this happens, the corresponding item on the aggregate list is also automatically updated to stay synced with the other lists.
-When the aggregate list is synced, the `notes` value may be shortened, changed, or concatenated with notes from matching items on other lists, depending on which changes were requested.
+When the aggregate list is synced, the `notes` value remains `nil` regardless of the value on the regular list item.

 Requests may specify up to three fields to update:
 * `quantity` (integer, greater than zero)